Earthquake (Jisoo song): Composition and lyrics

-"Earthquake" has been described as a "shape-shifting, electronic-pop" song with a "hook-laden production" reminiscent of Britney Spears' "experimental-yet-accessible" music and as addictive as Kylie Minogue's "Padam Padam" (2023).
+"Earthquake" has been described as a "shape-shifting, electronic-pop" song with a "hook-laden production" reminiscent of Britney Spears's "experimental-yet-accessible" music and as addictive as Kylie Minogue's "Padam Padam" (2023).
 The song combines electronic sounds with Jisoo's attractive voice, and contains a Korean sound similar to her previous single "Flower" and a repetitive chorus.
 Lyrically, it expresses the "excitement of starting a love and intense feelings toward the other person".

 Critical reception

-Writing for NME, Crystal Bell praised "Earthquake" as an evolution of the "magnetic syncopation" of Jisoo's single "Flower" with a "fuller, more dynamic production", which she felt enhanced the singer's vocals and helped her delivery feel "more assured and expressive".
+Writing for NME, Crystal Bell praised "Earthquake" as an evolution of the "magnetic syncopation" of Jisoo's single "Flower" with a "fuller, more dynamic production", which she felt enhanced the singer's vocals helping her delivery feel "more assured and expressive".
 Billboards Jeff Benjamin ranked it as the second-best song from Amortage, finding it the "most impactful track" and best-suited as a single to mark her first solo comeback in two years with a bang.
 He noted the song's "similar catchy quality" to "Flower" with a "noticeably upgraded sophistication" and commended the progress Jisoo made in two years to improve her craft.
-ScreenRant described "Earthquake" as one of the EP's "highest points", finding the partially empty chorus "beneficial to the rest of the song in how her vocals are woven into the instrumental."
+Screen Rant described "Earthquake" as one of the EP's "highest points", finding the partially empty chorus "beneficial to the rest of the song in how her vocals are woven into the instrumental."

+Writing for Rolling Stone India, Debashree Dutta placed "Earthquake" on their list of the best K-pop songs of the year and called it a "highlight in her discography".
+She praised Jisoo's "intimate, urgent delivery", shifting between vulnerability and confidence, alongside the driving beat for giving the song a "pulsating, roller‑coaster energy."